bcyphers/cpra/md/cpra.md

 continuing goal of strengthening consumer privacy.*

-*5. The law should enable pro-consumer new products and services and promote efficiency of Implementation for business, provided that the amendments do not compromise or weaken consumer privacy.*
+*5. The law should enable pro-consumer new products and services and promote efficiency of implementation for business, provided that the amendments do not compromise or weaken consumer privacy.*

-*6. The law should be amended, if necessary, to improve its operation, provided that the amendments do not compromise or weaken consumer privacy, while giving attention to the Impact on business and innovation.*
+*6. The law should be amended, if necessary, to improve its operation, provided that the amendments do not compromise or weaken consumer privacy, while giving attention to the impact on business and innovation.*

 *7. Businesses should be held accountable for violating the law through